 Tigers' Ian Kinsler: Home run shy of cycle Monday

-Kinsler went 3-for-6 with a double, a triple, a run and an RBI in Monday's win over the Royals.
+Kinsler went 3-for-6 with a double, a triple, an RBI and a run in Monday's win over the Royals.

 Kinsler led the game off with a double, then tripled in a run in the second before coming around to score on Nick Castellanos' home run.
 He added a single in the third, putting himself a home run shy of the cycle with six innings to play.
-Unfortunately the second baseman came up empty in three at-bats after struggling starter Jason Vargas was lifted.
+Unfortunately, the second baseman came up empty in three at-bats after struggling Kansas City starter Jason Vargas was lifted.

 More News